-The Snippets tab includes built-in, local, and shared custom snippets.
-The My Snippets tab stores custom snippets in a file under the MySQL Workbench user's configuration directory.
+The Snippets secondary tab includes built-in, local, and shared custom snippets.
+The My Snippets option stores custom snippets in a file under the MySQL Workbench user's configuration directory.
 Select the Shared option for shared snippets.

-Local snippets are stored in the MySQL Workbench user's directory.
-By default, the "My Snippets" SQL snippets are stored here:
+Local snippets are stored in the MySQL Workbench directory.
+By

 |Operating System||File Path|

 in MySQL Workbench edits this plain text file.
 Optionally, you can